Ghana votes as candidates offer routes out of economic crisis | Politics

 Ghana votes as candidates offer routes out of economic crisis

-Ghanaians cast their votes on Monday in what is expected to be a close race between President Nana Akufo-Addo and his main rival John Mahama, who are offering competing plans to end an economic crisis.
-Eyes are on the West African powerhouse to see if it can keep its standing as a bastion of democracy in the unstable region where election disputes this year have fanned fears of a slide back into authoritarianism.
+Ghanaians voted on Monday in what is expected to be a close race between President Nana Akufo-Addo and his main rival John Mahama, who are offering competing plans to end an economic crisis.
+Eyes are on the West African powerhouse to see if it can keep its standing as a bastion of democracy in an unstable region where election disputes this year have fanned fears of a slide back into authoritarianism.

-"My expectation is that the work the government has done in these four years will find favor with the Ghanaian people today and that our mandate will be renewed," Akufo-Addo said after voting in his eastern hometown of Kyebi.
-Polls close at 5 p.m.
-Results are expected no later than Dec.
-10, but will likely come sooner.
+Domestic election observers said voting in the morning was peaceful, and there were no reports of major disruptions.
+"My expectation is that the work the government has done in these four years will find favour with the Ghanaian people today and that our mandate will be renewed," Akufo-Addo said after voting in his eastern hometown of Kyebi.

+Polls closed at 5 p.m.
+(1700 GMT) and, shortly after, counting began at the Ridge Church polling Station in Accra, a Reuters reporter said.
+The first results are expected on Tuesday or Wednesday.
+(Writing by Alessandra Prentice and Aaron Ross Editing by Edward McAllister, Raissa Kasolowsky, Catherine Evans and Andrew Heavens)

 - READ MORE ON: